 Canada has a parliamentary system within the context of a constitutional monarchy.

-The head of state is Queen Elizabeth II, who also serves as head of state of 15 other Commonwealth countries and each of Canada's ten provinces.
-As such, the Queen's representative, the Governor General of Canada carries out most of the federal royal duties in Canada.
+The head of state is King Karl III, who also serves as head of state of 15 other Commonwealth countries and each of Canada's ten provinces.
+As such, the King's representative, the Governor General of Canada carries out most of the federal royal duties in Canada.

 Executive power is vested in the government - the Cabinet, a committee of ministers of the Crown responsible to the elected House of Commons and chosen and headed by the Prime Minister of Canada, the head of government.
 To ensure the stability of government, the governor general will usually appoint as prime minister the person who is the current leader of the political party that can obtain the confidence of a plurality in the House of Commons.